csaffran/FAN1_QuPath_Batch_Analysis_Manager/README.md

 # FAN1_QuPath_Batch_Analysis_Manager
  Scripts used for automated analysis of QuPath data from histology scans generated in conjunction with FAN1-SNM1A project (2022)
+After selecting annotation regions in QuPath for your samples, use QP_Flow.groovy to batch process them by detecting cell measurements within annotated areas, and creating export files of the annotation data and cell detection data.
+Make sure you optomize the pixle size in line XXX.
+Also make sure you enter your directory path for where you want the files to be exported to.
+These export files can be used directly by QP_Analyzer.m in MATLAB (as of this writing, version R2022b) to generate an XL spreadsheet containing a summary of cell characteristics (in particular karyomegaly) by sample and tissue, as well as PDFs of histograms of nuclear size by sample.
+The export files from QP_Flow.groovy must be in the same folder as QP_Analyzer.m when the latter is run.